agokhankarabiyik/agokhankarabiyik.github.io/about.md

 Then, the course ended and I landed a Data Science job.
 It wasn't until later, the itch for computer vision made me enrol in Adrian's PyimageSearch course followed by his Deep Learning for Computer Vision books.
 I learned a lot about computer vision from scratch; I was inspired by his work and established a mindset to decide how to attack a problem.
 Therefore, a big shoutout to Adrian and his team for making the process as smooth as possible for me and many others!

-Finally, here I am, still learning and I believe it will never come to an end; it shouldn't anyway.
+Finally, here I am.
+Still learning, and I believe it will never come to an end; it shouldn't anyway.
 So please, feel free to join me in this lifelong learning journey of mine.

 Last but not least, I live in Sydney - Australia!
 If you need me, just say G'day! :)